-- Don’t generalize, specialize.
+- Don’t generalize; specialize.
 You can’t be everything to everyone, so don’t try to cast too wide a net with your offerings.
 It’s much better to be the best at something specific than average at something widely applicable.
 Find a niche in the market and own it yourself.

-- Keep a narrow focus and don’t wander out of your lane.
+- Keep a narrow focus, and don’t wander out of your lane.
 Don’t take on work that isn’t part of your specialty.
 You will block your capacity to perfect your specialized work and confuse your prospects.

 - Future buyers want to believe that you have a vision and strategy for the long-term success of your business.
-Most start-ups underestimate the need to think this through and clearly define their documents early on.
+Unfortunately, most start-ups underestimate the need to think this through and clearly define their documents early on.
 Your cultural statement and guiding principles are great places to start.
 You can’t build a business without a clear, understandable vision.

 - Your business needs to be sustainable and must be able to operate without you.
 The maximum value of a future sale requires that you are the strategist and not the lynchpin.
-Plan and operate your business as if it will run forever, with or without you on board.
+Plan and manage your business as if it will run forever, with or without you on board.